CEO Reading.Books recommended by CEOs.

 Leadership, Rudolph Giuliani and Ken Kurson.
 Miramax; October 1, 2002

-The Leadership Fables: The Five Temptations of a CEO; The Five Dysfunctions of a Team; The Four Obsessions of an extraordinary executive, by Patrick Lencioni.
+The Leadership Fables: The Five Temptations of a CEO; The Five Dysfunctions of a Team; The Four Obsessions of an extraordinary executive, Death by Meeting by Patrick Lencioni.
 Jossey-Bass;2000.
 989 Market Street, San Francisco, CA 94103-1741

 Leadership In The Era of Economic Uncertainty, Ram Charan.
 McGraw-Hill; December 22, 2008.